TIME COUNTING FORWARDS FROM THE BIG BANG to 420 Million years before the Present

 (Econ, 4/22/06, p.76)

-4.3-4.1 In 2005 Scientists used the radioactive decay rate of uranium to date zircons from Western Australia to this period.
+4.37Bil BC Scientists in 2014 reported that a zircon crystal discovered in Western Australia in 2010 has been determined to be 4.374 billion years old, making it the oldest rock ever discovered on Earth.
+In 2005 Scientists had used the radioactive decay rate of uranium to date zircons from Western Australia to 4.3Bil BC - 4.1Bil BC.
 The evidence pointed to a watery world well-suited for life to emerge.

 (Reuters, 9/25/08)